math-geec/HDR-UK/README.md

 php artisan migrate:fresh --seed
 ```

-- CORS: if the browser blocks requests, enable or configure CORS in `backend/config/cors.php` (or allow requests from the frontend origin during local development).

 ---
 ## AI Tooling
  ChatGPT web free guest version (model ) has been used to assist in refining code and documentation within this project.